Jammy2211/PyAutoLens/docs/overview/overview_8_point_sources.rst

 Lens Modeling
 -------------

-It is straight forward to fit a lens model to a point source dataset, using the same API that we saw for imaging and interferometer datasets.
+It is straight forward to fit a lens model to a point source dataset, using the same API that we saw for dataset and interferometer datasets.

 This uses an ``AnalysisPoint`` object which fits the lens model in the correct way for a point source dataset.